-The core may then be thought of as eight processors running at 1/8 the clock speed, sharing a memory (data and address) space which facilitates intercommunication between them as well as code compaction / factoring (the sharing of common data and subroutines).
+The core may then be thought of as eight processors running at 1/8 the clock speed, sharing a memory (code and data) space which facilitates intercommunication between them as well as code compaction / factoring (the sharing of common constants, subroutines, and data).
 The ring structure of the core forms a "barrel" type scheduler for the threads.
-Each thread is unique, has as much real time as the next, and gets equal access to the core resources in a strictly offset / overlapped but non-interfering manner.
+Each thread is unique, has as much real time as the next, and gets equal access to the core resources in a strictly offset / overlapped / non-interfering manner.
 It is up to the programmer to keep the threads busy doing something, though of course unused threads could simply loop, perhaps waiting for an interrupt or a semaphore in memory to change (i.e. "camping on a bit").